This is for POWH Medical Services

 How we can help you?

 A neurologist is a medical specialist who assesses, diagnoses and treats problems with your brain, nerves and muscles.
-The problems may range from headache and pain, dizziness and imbalance, to problems with feeling, strength and balance.
+The problems may range from headache and pain, dizziness and imbalance, to problems with sensation, strength and balance.

 Our services include: